-The capital of the Fund is represented by the equity attributable to the Unitholders.
-The amount of equity attributable to the Unitholders can change significantly on a valuation day, since the Fund is subject to subscriptions and redemptions at the discretion of the Unitholders, as well as changes resulting from the Fund's performance.
-The Fund's objective when managing capital is to safeguard the Fund's ability to continue as a going concern in order to provide returns for Unitholders, provide benefits for other stakeholders and maintain a strong capital base to support the development of the investment activities of the Fund.
+The capital of the Fund is represented by the net assets attributable to the unitholders.
+The amount of net assets attributable to the unitholders can change significantly on a valuation day, since the Fund is subject to subscriptions and redemptions at the discretion of the unitholders, as well as changes resulting from the Fund's performance.
+The Fund's objective when managing capital is to safeguard the Fund's ability to continue as a going concern in order to provide returns for unitholders, provide benefits for other stakeholders and maintain a strong capital base to support the development of the investment activities of the Fund.

-In order to maintain the capital structure, the Fund's policy is to monitor the level of subscriptions and redemptions relative to the assets that it expects to be able to liquidate immediately, and adjust the amount of distributions that the Fund pays to Unitholders.
-Fund Manager monitor capital on the basis of the value of equity attributable to Unitholders.
+In order to maintain the capital structure, the Fund's policy is to monitor the level of subscriptions and redemptions relative to the assets that it expects to be able to liquidate immediately, and adjust the amount of distributions that the Fund pays to unitholders.
+Fund Manager monitor capital on the basis of the value of net assets attributable to unitholders.